--h] [-f SPL] [app-name APP_NAME] blocklist BLOCKLIST] [allowlist ALLOWLIST] layer-method {dir.d,disable,auto}] [-I PATTERN] -E PATTERN] [enable-handler {jinja}] template-vars TEMPLATE_VARS] [follow-symlink] set-version VERSION] [set-build BUILD] allow-local block-local merge-local] release-file RELEASE_FILE] OURCE Create a Splunk app or add on tarball ('.spl') file from an app directory. 'ksconf package' can do useful things like, exclude unwanted files, combine layers, set the application version and build number, drop or promote the 'local' directory into 'default'.
+-h] [-f SPL] [app-name APP_NAME] blocklist BLOCKLIST] [allowlist ALLOWLIST] layer-method {dir.d,disable}] [-I PATTERN] -E PATTERN] [enable-handler {jinja}] template-vars TEMPLATE_VARS] [follow-symlink] set-version VERSION] [set-build BUILD] allow-local block-local merge-local] release-file RELEASE_FILE] OURCE Create a Splunk app or add on tarball ('.spl') file from an app directory. 'ksconf package' can do useful things like, exclude unwanted files, combine layers, set the application version and build number, drop or promote the 'local' directory into 'default'.
 Note that some arguments, like the 'FILE' support special values that can be automatically evaluated at runtime.
-For example the placeholders '{{version}}' or '{{git_tag}}' can be expanded or into the output tarball filename.
-If both layering and templating are in use at
+For example the placeholders '{{version}}' or '{{git_tag}}' can be expanded into the output tarball filename.
+If both layering and templating are in use at →the same time, be aware that templates are rendered prior to layering →operations.
 This allows, for example, one layer to include a simple 'indexes.conf' file and another layer to include an 'indexes.conf.j2' template. positional arguments: SOURCE Source directory for the Splunk app. options: -h,help -f SPL,file SPL →used show this help message and exit Name of splunk app file (tarball) to create.
-Placeholder variables in '{{var}}' syntax can be here. app-name APP_NAME ⊶not Specify the top-level app folder name.
-If this is ovtracted given, the app folder name is automatically ⊶extracted from the basename of SOURCE.
+Placeholder variables in '{{var}}' syntax can be Guseu here. app-name APP_NAME ⊶not Specify the top-level app folder name.
+If this is →extracted given, the app folder name is automatically →extracted from the basename of SOURCE.
 Placeholder variables, (continues on next page)